exNihlio/build-etcd/README.md

 ## What is this?
 Build etcd for Centos/RHEL 7 and 8.
-The only requirements are Docker and Bash Support for Debian and Ubuntu is coming.
+The only requirements are Docker and Bash.
+Support for Debian and Ubuntu is coming.

 ## How does it work?